jakovlovakovic/BIOINFORMATICS-P2025/README.md

 In this project we implement Bamboo Filter and use it to find substrings in E. coli genome sequence.

 ## How to build and run
-Position yourself in BambooFilter directory.
+Position Yourself in BambooFilter directory.
 Make sure you have CMake and C++ compiler installed.
 ```
 mkdir build
 cd build